TheMonk2121/ai-dev-tasks/Task-List-B-1013-Advanced-RAG-Optimization.md

   - [ ] Memory usage verification
 - [ ] **Benchmark Tests**
   - [ ] Comparison with baseline system
-  - [ ] Performance improvement measurement
+  - [ ] Performance improvement measuremen

 **Implementation Notes:** Document all performance improvements and ensure they meet or exceed the 15%+ target.